Ebene-zer/Ebene-zer/README.md

 # Hi, I'm Ebenezer Fuachie

-Information Technology Student | Aspiring Full-Stack Developer
-Problem-Solver | Project Lead | Backend Enthusiast
+Offering IT currently | Aspiring Software Engineer Problem-Solver | Backend Enthusiast

 ---

 ##  About Me

-I'm a passionate IT student with a growing portfolio of full-stack applications and real-world software solutions.
+I'm a passionate IT student with a growing portfolio of Software Engineering (full-stack applications and real-world software solutions).
 I enjoy turning complex problems into clean, efficient code — especially in team settings where collaboration drives results.

 -  Backend-first developer: `Node.js`, `Express`, `MongoDB`
 -  Frontend skills with `React.js` and modern UI frameworks